vegaprotocol/specs/specs/0002-settlement.md

 Settlement occurs when:

-1. **A position is fully or partially closed** - An open position is closed when the owner of the open position enters into a counter trade (including if that trade is created as part of a forced risk management closeout).
+1. **A position is fully or partially closed** - An open position is closed when the owner of the open position enters into a counter trade (including if that trade is created as part of a forced risk management close out).
 Settlement occurs for the closed volume / contracts.
 1. **An instrument expires** - all open positions in the market are settled.
 After settlement at expiry, all positions are closed and collateral is released.
 1. **Interim cash flows are generated** - not relevant for first instruments launched on Vega.
 Will be potentially relevant for perpetual futures with periodic settlement.
 1. **Mark to market event** - when the protocol runs [mark to market settlement](0003-mark-to-market-settlement).